Many people assume that only illegal drugs are addictive. Prescription drugs are given out by doctors—that means they’re safe, right?

 - Opioid pain relievers attach to proteins called opioid receptors throughout the body and reduces the perception of pain.
 It can also create a sense of euphoria since this process is involved in the brain’s reward pathways.

 - Depressants relax you.
 They affect a neurotransmitter called gamma-aminobutyric acid (GABA).
 Depressants decrease brain activity and produce a calming, even drowsy effect.
 Alcohol affects the GABA system as well, which is why taking depressants with alcohol can decrease your brain activity and slow your breathing to deadly levels.

 - Stimulants create a euphoria by enhancing the effects of certain chemicals in the brain like norepinephrine and dopamine.

 The drugs are addictive because the good feelings they give you have diminishing returns.
 In other words, over time, you’ll need more and more of the drug to reach the same high.
 On top of that, the body becomes used to having the drug in the body.
 When the person stops taking them, they go through intense cravings and withdrawals.

 Prescription drugs are safe when used under a doctor’s guidance and when you follow all directions.
 But when you abuse the drug, such as by taking someone else’s prescription or taking too much of your own, the drug can have some serious effects.
 For example, opioids and depressants can slow your breathing to the point of going into a coma, and overdose can be deadly.
 Stimulants can cause heart problems, seizures, and paranoia.

 What prescription drugs have the highest chance of becoming addictive?

-This isn’t a complete addictive prescription drugs list, but according to the National Council on Alcoholism and Drug Dependence, these are some of the prescription drugs with the highest potential for abuse:
+This isn’t a complete addictive prescription drugs list, but these are some of the prescription drugs with the highest potential for abuse: